KinRap/GitHubDesktopConceptTopic/index.md

 Located in the middle of the screen.
 It offers recommendations for potential next actions.
 In History it shows changed files.

 ### Summary

+Github Desktop is a very intuitive tool.
+It has a user-friendly interface, but you can also use it via keyboard shortcuts.